robertleifke/forex-swap/README.md

 Numo is a dynamic, automated market maker that provides continuous liquidity to onchain FX markets.
 Numo's specialized curve can offer more efficient exchange of FX and market make a variety of derivative products such as futures, forwards, and exotic option instruments without oracles.

 Try it out!
-Send money from one currency to another at the best rates possible and instantly with [numosend.com](numosend.com).
+Send money from one currency to another at the best rates  without waiting or amount limits [numosend.com](numosend.com).

 ### Advantages